brandmaier/onyx/README.md

 # Onyx

 Onyx is a free software environment for creating and estimating structural equation models (SEM).
 It provides a graphical user interface that facilitates an intuitive creation of models, and a powerful back end for performing maximum likelihood estimation of parameters.
 Path diagrams in Onyx can be exported to OpenMx, lavaan, and Mplus to allow an easy transition to script-based SEM software.
-Onyx was written by Timo von Oertzen and Andreas M. Brandmaier.
+Onyx was written by Timo von Oertzen and [Andreas M. Brandmaier](https://www.brandmaier.de) and is freely distributed under the Apache 2.0 license.

 # Build